Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

 - be deployable in different network segments (e.g., internal vs. external).
 This is to enforce the separation of network substacks such as webservers and context paths.
 Public facing APIs and internal facing APIs **must not** be served on the same web context.

-- be deployable individually from public-facing APIs: to enable independent development and maintenance streams, the internal systems and APIs must be upgradeable independently of external APIs.

 - multi-tenancy: all internal APIs and systems **must** be multi-participant capable.
 For example, in order to update an AAS, the system must be able to identify the participant, verify that that participant owns the AAS, and then verify,